2021 Zambian general election: Electoral system

 The President is elected via the two-round system.
 Of the 167 members of the National Assembly, 156 are elected by the first-past-the-post system in single-member constituencies, with a further eight appointed by the President and three others being ex-officio members: the Vice President, the Speaker and a deputy speaker elected from outside the National Assembly (a second deputy speaker is chosen from among the elected members).
 The minimum voting age is 18, whilst National Assembly candidates must be at least 21.

 Candidates

 A total of sixteen candidates registered to run for the presidency.
 The race was expected to be a close race between Edgar Lungu of the Patriotic Front and Hakainde Hichilema of the United Party for National Development.
 Both competed in the 2016 presidential elections, which Lungu won by a margin of 50.35% to 47.63%.

 Campaign

 On 15 May 2021, Electoral Commission of Zambia chair Esau Chulu launched the start of the election campaign.
 However politicians were advised to minimise large crowd gatherings during campaign meetings due to the COVID-19 pandemic.
 The National Assembly was dissolved on 12 May by President Edgar Lungu to provide a level playing field in the campaign.
-However, Lungu remains in office as per constitutional requirements.
+However, Lungu remained in office as per constitutional requirements.